bgruening/docker-galaxy-stable/compose/README.md

 This container runs the actual webhandler.
 As of now, this container also runs nginx, job handlers, cron, docker.
 This container will wait until it is notified via the lock on /export/.initdone.
 You can disable this mechanism by setting NONUSE=sleeplock.

+To configure the container with HTTPS using certificates of your own, you need to modify docker-compose.yml to set the following environment variables
+- USE_HTTPS=True
+- HTTPS_PORT=443
+- GALAXY_CONFIG_WELCOME_URL=/static/welcome.html

+and open the ports: "${HTTPS_PORT:-443}:443"

 <p align="right"><a href="#toc">&#x25B2; back to top</a></p>

 ### Configuration <a name="galaxy-web-Configuration" />